samuduesp/SQL/README.md

 ## learn sql

-###Introduction
+### Introduction

 Sql is standard for structured Query language.

-1. data base is collection of data.
+1. database is collection of data.